jxlsteam/jxls/jxls-site/docs/commands/each.md

 Default is direction="DOWN" and rows will be created.
 Using direction="RIGHT" columns will be created.

-<small>You can also set your own cellRefGenerator for special cases instead, but this is not described further.</small>
+You can also set your own cellRefGenerator for special cases instead, but this is not described further.

 ```
 jx:each(items="e.departments" var="d" lastCell="D2" direction="RIGHT")